 If you wear contact lenses, always remove them if you are experiencing bloodshot or irritated eyes.

-Article ©2016 Access Media Group LLC.
-All rights reserved.
+Article ©2018 AAV Media, LLC All rights reserved.
 Reproduction other than for one-time personal use is strictly prohibited